imtomjorge/Minecraft-Skin-WebViewer/README.md

 # Minecraft Skin Viewer - JS Version

 Minecraft Skin WebViewer is an opensource tool developed in Javascript, to display your any Minecraft Skin on a web page, with a basic input zone.
-This tool is created in order to work with any HTML/PHP page, and can be used everywhere in self-hosted version, or with a ready to use JS file.`ù
+This tool is created in order to work with any HTML/PHP page, and can be used everywhere in self-hosted version, or with a ready to use JS file.

 ![screenshot-region-pingability](https://www.zupimages.net/up/20/18/kv35.png)